SpongePowered/SpongeDocs/README.md

 This is the repository where the Sponge documentation is held.

+The latest version may be viewed in full by visiting [Sponge at Read-the-Docs](https:/docs.spongepowered.org)

 ## Translations

 We're eagerly looking for translators!
 Please visit the [Transifex translation page](https://www.transifex.com/projects/p/sponge-docs/), sign up, join the team, and start translating.